jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It isn't where you come from, it's where you're going that counts.
+Follow your instincts.
+That is where true wisdom manifests itself.
-- Ella Fitzgerald
+- Oprah Winfrey

-Updated on: [6/30/2023]
+Updated on: [7/1/2023]
 <!-- #quoteEnd -->
 </pre>